Spirit of America Bookstore

 William D. Haywood was born in Salt Lake City, Utah, in 1869.
 His early life was hard: losing his father at three, losing an eye at nine, working in the mines at fifteen.
 In 1896, he joined the Western Federation of Miners in Idaho, and served as secretary & president of his local; in 1900 he was elected to the national General Executive Board.
 Bitter conflicts between labor and 'bosses' in Colorado convinced Bill that 'one big union' was a necessity.
 He presided at the creation of the I.W.W. in Chicago in 1905, which put him in the spotlight as one of the nation's best-known labor radicals.

 In December 1905, former Idaho Governor Frank Steunenberg was killed by a bomb planted at his home.
-Police arrested Haywood and others in Denver CO, and shipped them to Boise, Idaho for trial.
+Police arrested Haywood and others in Denver, Colorado, and shipped them to Boise, Idaho for trial.
 Haywood was the first to go to trial, in what was billed as 'The Trial of the Century'.
 Acclaimed attorney Clarence Darrow's brilliant defense resulted in a 'not guilty' verdict, and Haywood walked away a free man, though grown more militant from his long incarceration.
 Haywood broke with the W.F.M. and joined the Socialist Party, where he was soon forced out for being too aggressive.

 By 1915, 'Big Bill' Haywood was head of the I.W.W.
 His speeches against the frame-up of labor martyr Joe Hill [see above] roused the public but could not stop Joe Hill's execution in November 1915.
 Nonetheless, strike actions continued.
 In 1918, Haywood and a hundred others were rounded up and summarily convicted of espionage and sedition [for calling a strike during wartime].
-Released on bail in 1921 during the appeals process – and in ill health – he fled to Russia, where he helped the bolsheviks with their revolution, alongside fellow American John Reed.
-He died in Moscow in 1928; half his ashes were buried in the wall of the Kremlin beside John Reed, the remainder was sent to Chicago.
+Released on bail in 1921 during the appeals process – and in ill health – Haywood fled to Russia, where he helped the bolsheviks with their revolution, alongside fellow American John Reed.
+'Big Bill' Haywood died in Moscow in 1928; half his ashes were buried in the wall of the Kremlin beside John Reed, the remainder was sent to Chicago.

 William Haywood profile at KUED-7 website